Flexible spending accounts

 Employers may choose to offer either or both types of FSAs.

-You may offer a healthcare FSA to employees who are eligible to enroll in the PPO or EPO option of the Medical Plan or an eligible, qualified healthcare plan you offer other than those available through the Benefits Plan of the Presbyterian Church (U.S.A.).
+You may offer a healthcare FSA to employees who are eligible to enroll in the PPO or EPO medical option or an eligible, qualified healthcare plan you offer other than those available through the Benefits Plan of the Presbyterian Church (U.S.A.).

 You may offer a dependent care FSA to any employee.